Frasan00/envitron/README.md

 # Environment-manager

-- Simple environment manager for node.js
+- Environment manager for node.js
+- Built on top of Zod used for schema validation

 ## How To Use